Influencers receive tons of pitches every day. Their inboxes are often bursting at the seams…

 - BuzzStream (starts at $24/mo) – Search influencer profiles by keyword & get stats on each profile, good for any size business as a discovery tool

-- PitchBox (starts at $195/mo) – Automates outreach and CRM with bloggers pulled from the web, well-rounded app that excels at email management
+- PitchBox (customizable subscription plans) – Automates outreach and CRM with bloggers pulled from the web, well-rounded app that excels at email management

 - Upfluence (starts at ~$950/mo) – Search engine with access to over 1 million international influencers, great for list building